-- (a) The third party case administration shall identify participant workers with nonnegative test results and adjust their status to inactive. - (b) The participant worker, the participant workers' union, and the participant worker's current employer will be notified of the change in status to inactive so the participant worker is removed from the work site (suspended temporarily pending assessment and investigation). - (c) The third party case administration shall maintain contact with the participant worker and refer him or her to the SAE for assessment. - (d) The third party case administration shall send the SAE all pertinent information on the participant worker who is being referred for assessment. - (e) Once the assessment is performed, the third party case administration will receive recommendations from the SAE. - (f) Upon receipt of the recommendations, the third party case administration shall estimate how much time off, if any, the participant worker will require in order to comply with the recommendations and/or be in a position to return to work.
-The third party case administration will contact the affected participant contractor to advise of the estimated time. - (g) The third party case administration shall manage the delivery of the recommendations with applicable treatment providers.
-The third party case administration shall combine recommendations of various providers and experts as appropriate, and map out a comprehensive after-care program designed to support the participant worker's compliance with the Canadian Model.
+- (a) The TPCA shall identify participant workers when a violation occurs and adjust their status to inactive/ineligible for dispatch. - (b) The participant worker, the participant workers' union, and the participant worker's current participating contractor will be notified of the change in status to inactive/ineligible for dispatch and the participant worker removed

+- (c) The TPCA shall maintain contact with the participant worker and refer him or her to the SAET for assessment. - (d) The TPCA shall send the SAET all pertinent information on the participant worker who is being referred for assessment. - (e) Once the assessment is performed, the TPCA will receive recommendations from the SAET. - (f) Upon receipt of the recommendations, the TPCA shall estimate how much time off, if any, the participant worker will require to comply with the recommendations and/or be in a position to return to work.
+The TPCA will, if applicable, contact the affected participant contractor to advise of the estimated time for the participant worker to return to active status and be able to return to work. - (g) The TPCA shall manage the delivery of the recommendations with applicable treatment providers.
+The TPCA shall combine recommendations of various service providers and program experts as appropriate and, following CMAC Procedures, Rules & Eligibility, map out a comprehensive program designed to support the participant worker's compliance with the Canadian Model.

-8.8 Support for participant workers with non-negative results - Step 2
+9.7 Support for participant workers when a violation occurs - Step 2

-- (a) If applicable and at the appropriate time, the third party case administration shall draft and enter into a post-assessment agreement with the participant worker. - (b) Once both the participant worker and the third party case administration agree to and sign the post-assessment agreement; the participant worker is classified as active (with conditions). - (c) When the return-to-work agreement is signed, the third party case administration shall send notification to the participant worker's employer indicating the participant worker is active and can return to work.
-It is understood that the participant worker will be given the opportunity to return to work for the previous employer if work is still available within the terms of the return to work agreement and if the worker is qualified to perform said work.1
+- (a) If applicable and at the appropriate time, the TPCA shall draft and enter into a RTW agreement with the participant worker. - (b) Once both the participant worker and the TPCA agree to and sign the RTW agreement; and the necessary conditions to enable the participant worker to return to work are successfully satisfied, the participant worker is classified as active. - (c) When the RTW agreement is signed, and the necessary conditions to enable the participant worker to return to work are successfully satisfied, the TPCA shall send notification to the participant worker's union and affected participant contractor indicating the participant worker is active and can return to work.
+It is understood that the participant worker will be given the opportunity to return to work for the affected participating contractor if work is still available within the terms of the RTW agreement and if the participant worker is qualified to perform said work.1 - (d) In the event there are work-related limitations and restrictions identified by the TPCA, the participant worker shall be notified of said limitations.
+The limitations shall be set out in writing and sent to the participant contractor at the time of dispatch.
+The participant worker and the participant's contractor shall be advised of any changes to said limitations and restrictions. - (e) The TPCA will continue to manage the delivery of CMAC until the participant worker has participated in fulfilling the conditions and completed the term of the aftercare program.
+In managing the aftercare program, the TPCA will continue to monitor progress, receiving reports and recommendations from service providers.

-1 Subject to the absence of other performance issues falling outside the scope of RSAP that have frustrated the employment relationship (including but not limited to tampering, selling of drugs, violence, destruction of property, theft etc.)
+1Subject to the absence of other performance issues falling outside the scope of RSAP that have frustrated the employment relationship (including but not limited to tampering, selling of drugs, violence, destruction of property, theft etc.)